Brigette Margeanu Hall

 Q What are you working on right now?

-Currently, I’m creating a brand identity for a 90s inspired outdoor travel guide with an accompanying zine club.
-I’ve been in the process of designing a custom website for a team in the real estate space.
-I’m also designing and illustrating an heirloom recipe book, which has been super new rewarding.
+I recently launched a personal project, creating the brand identity and layouts for a 90s inspired outdoor travel guide/zine.
+I’m also designing a custom website for a team in the real estate space.
+I am also designing and illustrating an heirloom recipe book, which has been super new and rewarding.

 Q What’s your style?